 3.4 Reduction in cooling requirements

-The simulation estimates energy savings of around 53% in cooling requirements, thus validating the energy benefits of the proposed passive solutions.
-These gains are significant in a context where air conditioning is often inaccessible.
+The simulation estimates energy savings of around 53% in cooling requirements, thus validating the energy benefits of the proposed passive—isn’t it active solution? solutions.
+These gains are significant in a context where air conditioning is often inaccessible and costly too.

 While the results are encouraging, the sensitivity of bio-based materials to humidity raises a major question about their long-term durability and performance.
 The simulations do not yet incorporate dynamic hygrothermal effects or complete seasonal variation.
 Furthermore, the study does not take into account perceived comfort (PMV/PPD indices) or the socio-economic aspects of large-scale implementation.
+What are these issues?
+Is paddy husk freely available in large quantity?
+No alternative use of paddy husks?
+Is kapok fibre available in large quantity and no competing uses?